dennislwm/gccode/README.md

 ---
 ## About gccode
 **gccode** was a personal project to:
+- automate setting up remote state in cloud storage
-- automate SSH key generation and uploading to remote server
+- automate SSH key generation and uploading to cloud server
-- automate droplet creation in a remote server
+- automate vm creation in a cloud server
-- automate package installation in a remote server
+- automate package installation in a cloud server
-- automate make swapfile in a remote server
+- automate make swapfile in a cloud server
-- automate docker-compose in a remote server
+- automate docker-compose in a cloud server
-- automate restore files to a remote server
+- automate restore files to a cloud server
-- automate backup files from a remote server
+- automate backup files from a cloud server

 ---
 ## Project Structure
      gccode/                          <-- Root of your project
        |- README.md                   <-- This README markdown file
+       +- bin/                        <-- Holds any common bash scripts
+          |- startup.sh               <-- Startup bash script used in Terraform projects
        +- config/                     <-- Holds any configuration files +- tf/                         <-- Terraform root folder
           +- 001/                     <-- Minimal Terraform project